 With significant contributions to the field of psychology through research and mentoring excellence, Dr. Cooper has received several awards and recognition, including the Roland Haynes Award for Distinguished Service, Mentorship, and Research in Communities of Color, Thorp Faculty-Engaged Scholar, Andrew Billingsley Research Award.
 She is a 2021 recipient of the Foremothers Career Excellence in Mentoring Award from Division 35, Section 1 of the American Psychological Association.
 At UNC-Chapel Hill, Dr. Cooper has held a number of leadership and advisory roles, including Director of Diversity of Initiatives for the Department of Psychology and Neuroscience, serving as a member of UNC’s Building our Community Together (BOCT) Leadership Team, and Advisory Board Member for the Institute of African American Research.
 Nationally, Dr. Cooper’s service leadership also reflects a commitment to advancing equity and promoting positive development among racial/ethnic minority children and families.
 Currently, she is Co-Chair of the Society for Research in Adolescence’s (SRA) Consensus Committee, a member of SRA’s Social Policy Engagement Working Group, and a member of the Diversity Committee for the Association for Psychological Science.
 She was also a Past-Chair of the Society for Research in Child Development’s Black Caucus between 2013-2017.
 Dr. Cooper is also committed to translational research and fostering strategic partnerships and collaborations to support children, families, and communities.
-Dr. Cooper is currently a board member for the Council on Contemporary Families and The AAKOMA Project.
+Dr. Cooper is currently a board member for the Council on Contemporary Families, Youth Mentoring Collaborative and The AAKOMA Project.